 - Environmental issues, such as CO2 emissions restraints or carbon permit trading.
 Companies adopting the appropriate technologies may avoid redesign costs.
 At the same time, those continuing harmful practices may require investment or to accept higher ongoing business costs.

-- Ethical behaviour gives a company a ‘licence to operate’, as a valued community asset, avoiding resentment about activities .
+- Ethical behavior gives a company a ‘license to operate’, as a valued community asset, avoiding resentment about activities .
 Community opposition can upset projects and damage brands.
 Oil-spills can cause reputational damage lasting decades.

 - Poor sustainability records can raise insurance premiums or increase the cost of capital.
 Investor concerns can lower share prices and increase the cost of debt through weaker bond issuance.

-- Unethical supply-chain partners can tarnish brand reputation.
+- Unethical supply-chain partners can tarnish a brand reputation.

-- Energy usage reduction and waste minimisation increases efficiency and reduces costs.
+- Energy usage reduction and waste minimization increases efficiency and reduces costs.

 Ethical companies can build a good reputation, bringing financial rewards.
-Businesses can earn legitimate profits, contributing to society, avoiding coercive, exploitative or illegal practices.
-Internationally, some countries have lesser standards for human rights, labour, bribery and the environment .
+Businesses can earn legitimate profits, contributing to society, avoiding coercive, exploitative, or illegal practices.
+Internationally, some countries have lesser standards for human rights, labor, bribery, and the environment .